datacamp-content-public/courses-using-tensorflow-in-r-arpad-toth/slides/chapter_1_b5e84ac8dfe63b0ee9f2b2fd35cb3420.md

 Here, we chose one of the simplest solutions where we pick up 80% of the data to train and hold 20% for validation.

-The mtcars dataset has 32 rows, so we create a train dataset with 25 rows (which is 80%) and a validation dataset with 7 rows (which the 20% of the original data).
+The mtcars dataset has 32 rows, so we create a training dataset with 25 rows (which is 80%) and a validation dataset with 7 rows (which the 20% of the original data).

 ---